Press Release: Central Park Conservancy Completes Reconstruction of Bernard Family Playground

 Located on the east side of the Harlem Meer, the original playground in this location was built in the 1930s.
 The Conservancy reconstructed it as Bernard Family Playground in 1991 in connection with a comprehensive restoration of the Harlem Meer landscape.
 This latest overhaul is part of the Conservancy’s current initiative for the continued stewardship of Central Park’s 21 playgrounds.

 This project was generously supported by private donors as part of Forever Green, the Central Park Conservancy’s $300 million campaign launched in 2016 to restore and preserve the historic vision for Central Park.
 This is the 13th of Central Park’s 21 playgrounds to be rebuilt by the Conservancy.

 The mission of the Central Park Conservancy is to restore, manage, and enhance Central Park in partnership with the public.
 The Central Park Conservancy aspires to build a great organization that sets the standard for and spreads the principles of world-class park management — emphasizing environmental excellence — to improve the quality of open space for the enjoyment of all.

-Director of Communications, Central Park Conservancy
+Chief Communications Officer, Central Park Conservancy